-Your computer, scanner, digital camera and monitor create images using combinations of just three colours: Red, Green and Blue (RGB).
-Printing presses use four different colours to print these images - Cyan (light blue), Magenta (pinky red), Yellow and Black (or CMYK - also known as Process Colour).
-At some stage of production, RGB images and colours must be converted to CMYK.
+Your computer, scanner, digital camera and monitor create images using combinations of just three colors: Red, Green and Blue (RGB).
+Printing presses use four different colors to print these images - Cyan (light blue), Magenta (pinky red), Yellow and Black (or CMYK - also known as Process Color).
+At some stage of production, RGB images and colors must be converted to CMYK.

-Conversions on images from RGB to CMYK are best done using software such as Photoshop and you should do this before sending your file to us.
-If you don't perform the conversion yourself, our process will apply an industry standard profile RGB to CMYK conversion meaning that colours may not print as expected.
+Conversions on images from RGB to CMYK are best done using software such as Photoshop, and you should do this before sending your file to us.
+If you don't perform the conversion yourself, our process will apply an industry standard profile RGB-to-CMYK conversion, meaning that colors may not print as expected.
 See page 28 for more information on working with photographs.

-Traditional printers often use Pantone® Spot colours when printing work.
-Spot colours are mixed like paint and printed one at a time.
-As we use Process CMYK Colour, all Pantone® Spot colours must be changed to 'process colour' and converted to their CMYK equivalent, before your file is sent to us.
-Specifying conversion to process colours at the print stage will not meet with our requirements.
+Traditional printers often use Pantone® Spot color inks.
+Spot colors are mixed like paint and printed one at a time.
+As we use Process CMYK Color, all Pantone® Spot colors must be changed to 'process color' and converted to their CMYK equivalent, before your file is sent to us.
+Specifying conversion to process colors at the print stage will not meet with our requirements.

-If you don't convert spot colours to process, then an extra separation printing plate may be produced when we process your job.
+If you don't convert spot colors to process, then an extra separation printing plate may be produced when we process your job.
 This means objects may not appear on your printed job and may result in you incurring unnecessary costs and time delays.

-ABOUT COLOUR continued
+ABOUT COLOR continued

-You can check that your document is in CMYK process colour in one of three ways:
+You can check that your document is in CMYK process color in one of three ways:

 By printing 'separations' on your desktop printer - see the Help file that came with your application for more details.
-If anything other than cyan, magenta, yellow and black separations print, then you've unwanted colours that you need to convert.
+If anything other than cyan, magenta, yellow and black separations print, then you have unwanted colors that you need to convert.
 This is also a good way of checking knock-out/overprinting settings.